cdl-saarland/CGO17_ArtifactEvaluation/README.md

 ##### Number of loop nests analyzed [#S]:

-* (a) feasible assumptions: SK `"Number of valid Scops"`
+Statically feasible assumptions (a): SK `"Number of valid Scops"`

-...Alternatively one could enable the remarks system [see below] and check if
+Alternatively one could enable the remarks system [see below] and check if
     the following line is in the output:

-    `remark: SCoP ends here.`
+      remark: SCoP ends here.

-* (b) statically infeasible assumptions: SK `"Number of SCoPs with statically infeasible context"`
+Statically infeasible assumptions (b): SK `"Number of SCoPs with statically infeasible context"`

-...Alternatively one could enable the remarks system and check if the
+Alternatively one could enable the remarks system and check if the
     following line is in the output:

-      `remark: SCoP ends here but was dismissed.`
+      remark: SCoP ends here but was dismissed.

 ##### Number of loop nests analyzed without assumptions [#S]: